Igor-Shaula/JetpackCompose_Android_example/README.md

 ### What's next (list of additions):

 - [x] fix colors in SearchBar - probably by replacing it with other composables.
-- [x] use Kotlin's Result wrapper for delivering network outcome.
+- [x] use Kotlin's Result wrapper for delivering network outcomes.
 - [x] adding error state for UI - for beautiful handling of any network cases.
 - [x] fake-data preparation tract with its own DataSource for consuming mock JSON.
 - [x] eliminate hardcoded values from composables by making order with sizes and colors.
 - [x] optimize NetworkEntity processing with flows (now there are three loops).
 - [x] add **Hilt** as dependency injection mechanism.
 - [ ] would be nice to add pagination for network response.
-- [ ] add menu with ability to change pagination limit & offset.
+- [ ] add a menu with the ability to change pagination limit & offset.
-- [ ] add statistics for showing number of downloaded vehicles.
+- [ ] add statistics for showing the number of downloaded vehicles.
-- [ ] add mechanism for checking Network status to have realtime info about offline.
+- [ ] add a mechanism for checking Network status to have real-time info about offline.
 - [ ] add **unit tests** for ViewModel and other logic-related code.
-- [ ] add **UI tests** with Espresso.
+- [ ] add **UI tests** for all composables.
-- [ ] add option to remember search queries (at least for a session).
+- [ ] add an option to remember search queries (at least for a session).
-- [ ] add **Room** as mechanism for storing search queries.
+- [ ] add **Room** as the mechanism for storing search queries.